Monkey Jungle

 As the tagline, "Where humans are caged and monkeys run wild!," suggests, the primary experience at Monkey Jungle has guests travel through the park on a caged walkway while different primates roam semi-freely in a natural habitat.
 Monkey Jungle is one of just a few protected habitats for primates in the United States, and the only one that the public can explore.
 Guests can embark on trips through a Southeast Asian Wild Monkey Pool & Trail, the Cameroon Gorilla Forest, the Amazonian Rainforest, and visit tropical birds in Wings of Love.
 Monkey Jungle also provides a home to other animals such as: Lemurs, sloths, turtles, tortoises, and a Rhino iguana.

 Monkey Jungle is not accredited by the Association of Zoos & Aquariums.
-The park is currently closed to the public.
+The park has scheduled tours offered three times a day, but attendees can tour on their own.

 History

 In 1933, aspiring animal behaviorist Joseph DuMond traveled to South Florida and released six Java Monkeys into a dense tropical forest.
 Unable to get the government funding that was needed to study these primates, DuMond came up with another idea: open the park to the public.
 Due to the Java Monkeys being territorial, and the newly introduced wandering guests, the monkeys frequently attacked guests.
 Not wanting to enclose the monkeys, DuMond came up with the most notable feature of Monkey Jungle: the caging of the guests.

 A 1994 archaeological dig led by archaeologist Robert S. Carr unearthed some important and interesting discoveries in naturally occurring sinkholes on Monkey Jungle's property.
 Fossils aged over 10,000 years old were found at the site, including those from the American Lion, Dire Wolf, Pleistocene horse, and camel.
 It is one of the largest of such findings anywhere in Florida.